dtavangar/Marketo-campaign-api-docs/trigger-campaign-api-doc_v1.1.md

 ## Best Practices

 - Add fallback/default values to your tokens for testing and QA
-- Use `{{lead.token}}` for lead fields, and `{{my.token}}` for campaign-scoped dynamic values
+- Use `{{lead.token}}` for Person fields, and `{{my.token}}` for campaign-scoped dynamic values
-- Marketo supports up to 100 leads per request
+- Marketo supports up to 100 Persons per request
-- Leads must meet the Smart List criteria otherwise, they are silently skipped
+- Persons must meet the Smart List criteria otherwise, they are silently skipped

 ## Summary